 Are you looking for high quality, online training specifically designed for Out-of-School Time Professionals?

-Register for the NEW Indiana Academy for Out-of-School Learning
+Learn More/Sign Up Here for the Indiana Academy for Out-of-School Learning

 This online PD system was created in partnership with the National Afterschool Association and Child Care Aware and offers the latest in Out of School Time training specifically designed for before school, after school and summer programs.

-If you have further questions please contact Bri Gaston-Bell at [email protected]
+If you have further questions, INCLUDING information on the promo rate good between now and October 31st, please contact Bri Gaston-Bell at firstname.lastname@example.org

 10 Hot Topics Included (but not limited to):